wimdenherder/OAuthTokenFromAppsScriptToGoogleApi/README.md

 - update scopes in oauthScopes, also include to connect to external service (because of UrlFetchApp)
 - you can find scopes here: https://developers.google.com/identity/protocols/oauth2/scopes
 - the OAuthToken will now have the same scopes

+# Contributions
+Contributions are welcome.
+You can add new functions, new api's for example and other interesting applications!

+# Contact Information
+- see www.wimdenherder.com